Under her Co-Directorship of the Robert Morris University Honors Program

-, VanDieren is not only involved in developing and teaching the honors curriculum, but she also helps to organize the 50+ honors co-curricular activities each year.
+, the honors program has more than tripled in size while maintaining high academic quality.
+VanDieren is not only involved in administration, development, and teaching the honors curriculum, but she also helps to organize the 50+ honors co-curricular activities each year.
 These include book clubs and summer freshmen common reads that she has directed.
+Three honors students were interviewed about their experience in the book clubs in WESA's Speaking Volumes

 - Fall 2011 Nobel Prize Women in Science: Their Lives, Struggles, and Momentous Discoveries by Sharon Bertsch McGrayne.
 This was part of the Monroe Hall Honors Dormitory Book Club co-directed with Resident Assistant Jennifer Broderick.